Implementing Event Notifications

 CREATE QUEUE NotifyQueue ; GO CREATE SERVICE NotifyService ON QUEUE NotifyQueue ( [http://schemas.microsoft.com/SQL/Notifications/PostEventNotification] ); GO CREATE ROUTE NotifyRoute WITH SERVICE_NAME = 'NotifyService', ADDRESS = 'LOCAL'; GO

-For more information about how to create Service Broker target services, see Introduction to Service Broker Programming.
+For more information about how to create Service Broker target services, see Benefits of Programming with Service Broker.

 Creating the Event Notification